scylladb/scylladb/docs/operating-scylla/nodetool-commands/_common/stats-output.rst

 ------------------------------------------------  ---------------------------------------------------------------------------------
 Memtable cell count                               memtable column count
 ------------------------------------------------  ---------------------------------------------------------------------------------
-Memtable data size                                Used space of lived memetable
+Memtable data size                                Used space of lived memtable
 ------------------------------------------------  ---------------------------------------------------------------------------------
 Memtable off heap memory used                     Memory taken by all memtable.
 In syclla, all memory is off heap
 ------------------------------------------------  ---------------------------------------------------------------------------------